nguyensjsu/su18-202-tech-freaks/Project-Journal/DailyScrum-Harini.md

 **Jul 22nd**

 - What tasks did I work on / complete?
-> Installed Springboot and setup new project
+  - Installed Springboot and setup new project
-> Configured AWS RDS with database and necessary tables.
+  - Configured AWS RDS with database and necessary tables.
-> Implemented REST APIs that calls the library classes and methods.
+  - Implemented REST APIs that calls the library classes and methods.

 - What am I planning to work on next?
-> Modify the database credentials and test REST API functionalities with AWS RDS
+  - Modify the database credentials and test REST API functionalities with AWS RDS
-> Add the AWS RDS credential details in env file.
+  - Add the AWS RDS credential details in env file.

 - What tasks are blocked waiting on another team member?
-> Eclipse dynamic web application required lots of dependencies.
+  - Eclipse dynamic web application required lots of dependencies.
 So switched to SpringBoot for the controller program.
-> M

 ----